-“Three Histories of the Future” imagines a world in which time travel is accessible to anyone who wants to take another swing at the past – albeit with substantial risk of screwing things up all over again; written for Klecksography 2019 at Rorschach Theatre Company.
-“Trapped Like a You Know” is the story of Bertie, a rat, who is trying to get Sam, his cage-mate, to go along with a hunger strike – all part of a plan for escape.
-Written for 2 Actors of any gender; developed at the New Play Lab at the William Inge Theatre Festival.
+“Three Histories of the Future” imagines a world in which time travel is accessible to anyone who wants to take another swing at the past – albeit with substantial risk of screwing things up all over again.
+Written for 1 women and 2 men; developed for Klecksography 2019 at Rorschach Theatre Company.
+“Trapped Like a You Know” is the story of Bertie, a rat, who is trying to get Sam, his cage-mate, to go along with a hunger strike – all part of a plan to escape.
+Written for 2 actors of any gender; developed at the New Play Lab at the William Inge Theatre Festival.
 “The Emperor’s Big, Fat, Naked Revolution” spins a classic fairytale into a commentary on brash, blustery – and bare – politics, with plenty of jokes to burn.
-Written for 1 Woman and 2 Men; debuted at the Source Festival in Washington, D.C.
+Written for 1 woman and 2 men; debuted at the Source Festival in Washington, D.C.
 “The World is Watching” imagines – or predicts – a society in which our eyes, not Big Brother’s, are on each other at all times, and what lengths some will go to get a piece of the gaze.
-Written for 2 Women, 2 Men, and 1 Voice of any gender.
+Written for 2 women, 2 men, and 1 voice of any gender.
 “Leaving Zimbabwe” is the story of a young revolutionary struggling against the oppressive regime of former Zimbabwe president Robert Mugabe, and the American operative who is trying to keep her young mark on the right path.
-Written for 1 Woman and 1 Man.
-“Red Nose,” inspired by the short, silent works of Charlie Chaplin, sees a loveable oddball fall head-over-heels for a young girl, forcing him to go toe-to-toe with an assortment of rivals.
-Written for 1 Woman and 2 Men.
-“Alice Out of Wonderland,” “Anatomy of a Scene,” and “Talk” each take a skewed look at relationships, some of them imaginary, some of them strained, some of them hardly qualifying as relationships at all.
-Written for a total of 4 Women and 4 Men.

-On the docket: Lycanthrope, a supernatural thriller set somewhere out West in 1872, when some men were not what they seemed and most monsters were not what we imagined; and Delilah Revisited: A Moralities Play, an updated version of one-act about a young woman trying to drag her children’s Bible show into the 21st Century and a more progressive ethic.
+On the docket: Delilah Revisited: A Moralities Play, a comedy about a newly “woke” young woman fighting to reshape her children’s Bible show.
+A one-act version of this play was workshopped during the 2019 Fearless New Play Festival at the University of Maryland.
 Workshopped plays include Return to Goodnight, a road trip comedy about a woman transporting her father’s ashes alongside her gay ex-husband; “Our Man in Tashkent,” the true story of the British ambassador to Uzbekistan who uncovered covert dealings between the CIA and the oppressive Uzbek government; and “Iphigenia Come Home,” in which the recently deceased Clytemnestra tries to enlist her daughter, a one-time sacrificial lamb, into her plan for righteous vengeance.
-On the shelf: Kompromat, the story of a CIA operative plying a refugee for dirt at the highest possible level.
+On the shelf: Lycanthrope, a supernatural thriller set somewhere out West in 1872, when some men were not what they seemed and most monsters were not what we imagined; Kompromat, the story of a CIA operative plying a refugee for dirt at the highest possible level.